Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 What the Fleet Management Market Is Moving Toward

 This shift reflects how fleet technology decisions are now treated as long-term infrastructure choices.
 The emphasis is on scalability, configurability, and operational continuity rather than short-term feature adoption.
+Enterprise teams looking to evaluate options should consider how delivery logistics software can improve fleet utilization across their networks.

 Preparing for the Future of Fleet Management